mikenguyen13/data_analysis/_book/26-matching-methods.md

 For detail summary [@Stuart_2010]

-Matching is defined as "any method that aims to equate (or "balance") the distribution of covariates in the treated and control groups." [@Stuart_2010, pp. 1]
+Matching is defined as "any method that aims to equate (or"balance") the distribution of covariates in the treated and control groups." [@Stuart_2010, pp. 1]

 Equivalently, matching is a selection on observables identifications strategy.